teresa-sc/DL_audioproject/README.md

 For the first two weeks you should define the scope of your project (minimum: decide on a task and dataset) and start finetuning a model.
 Also get familiar with the methods in the intro.ipnyb and maybe start a literature search of methods you want to apply later on (e.g. pruning, knowledge distillation, explainability).

+Your project should include:
+- finetuning of a pretrained large audio model (e.g. wavLM, wav2vec2, HuBERT, ...) to a downstream task (e.g. emotion recognition, speaker identification, automatic speech recognition, speech enhancement, speech separation, ...)
+- analysis of hidden representations
+- some form of pruning or knowledge distillation (KD)
+- comparison of either several models, downstream tasks or pruning/KD approaches
+- optional: comaprison to a baseline model (e.g. CNN) trained from scratch

+---

 The motivation for this project from my side are these two of my recent papers, you can use them as an inspiration and stick to them closely in your project but you are also free to come up with your own ideas!

 Dorszewski, T., Tětková, L., & Hansen, L. K. (2024).
 Convexity-based Pruning of Speech Representation Models. arXiv preprint arXiv:2408.11858. https://arxiv.org/pdf/2408.11858